SCO-Techlab-Npm-Public-Packages/nestjs-i18n/README.md

 })
 export class AppModule {}
 </pre>
-- Module import is global mode, for use trasnalte service you only need to inyect it in constructor
+- Module import is global mode, to use trasnalte service only need constructor dependency inyection
 - Catch your 'accept-language' header request in your interceptor and set your current language
 <pre>
 @Injectable()